siggame/TheArena/README.md

 # Linux

-1) First install git and Clone the repo
+1) First install git and Clone the repo:

     sudo apt-get install git

     git clone https://github.com/siggame/TheArena.git

 2) Open Main.cs and Change the IPAddresses to match the host and the your own computer.
 If you are the host, the HOST_ADDR should be an